-Year 1 introduces you to all aspects of digital design, including animation, visual effects, gaming, cinematic production, motion capture, and augmented and virtual reality.
+Year 1 introduces you to all aspects of digital design including animation, visual effects, game design, cinematic production, motion capture, and augmented and virtual reality.
+You also receive a grounding in theory and history in these areas to develop your critical thinking and analysis expertise, including narrative and design methodology.